Image source: Goodreads

 The digital format often includes helpful features like search functionality, annotations, and bookmarking, which enhance the reading experience by making text navigation more accessible.

 Moreover, PDF readers often allow you to adjust the font size or highlight key passages, helping to personalize your study of complex themes like justice, mercy, and prejudice.
-Additionally, some PDF versions of The Merchant of Venice may include footnotes or explanations of Shakespeare’s old English, making it more accessible to modern readers.
+Some PDF versions of The Merchant of Venice may include footnotes or explanations of Shakespeare’s old English, making it more accessible to modern readers.

 This convenience can improve comprehension and engagement with the play's rich language and intricate characters.